 - Treating hay fever

-- As an antiseptic to clean and heal wounds
+- As an antiseptic to clean and treat wounds

 - As a paste to help stop bleeding

 The Chinese frequently used myrrh as a medicine, and it remains a part of traditional Chinese medicine to this day.
 The main myrrh oil use by the Egyptians was for embalming and the Jews used it to make the holy anointing oil that was used in worship services.
 (3)